igalic/blag/contents/igors/resume.md

 * At Puppetconf 2014 I held a talk about [Puppet Types & Providers](https://brainsware.org/blog/8-types-providers).
-Spurred by the feedback, I've submitted *3* talks to Puppetconf 2015.
+Spurred by the feedback, I've submitted *3* talks to Puppetconf 2015, neither of which made the cut.
+I did get to talk about Puppet Community at the Contributor Sumit though, and was one of the MVP finalists.

 Contact
 -------